Biden sees chance of ‘rational’ Republican approach on guns | Times Leader

 Click here to subscribe today or Login.

-“I think things have gotten so bad that everybody’s getting more rational, at least that’s my hope,” Biden told reporters on the White House lawn after returning to Washington.
+“I think things have gotten so bad that everybody’s getting more rational, at least that’s my hope,” Biden told reporters before honoring the nation’s fallen in Memorial Day remarks at Arlington National Cemetery.

-As he arrived back in Washington for Memorial Day, Biden was asked if he’s now more motivated to see new federal limits imposed on firearms.
+After the Uvalde trip, Biden spent Sunday night at his home in Delaware.
+As he arrived at the White House for Memorial Day events, he was asked if he’s now more motivated to see new federal limits imposed on firearms.

 “I’ve been pretty motivated all along,” he said.
 “I’m going to continue to push and we’ll see how this goes.”